The Best Video Doorbells

 That said, we did make an exception for Ring.
 It was the first company in the video doorbell space, and we were eager to see the progress made from its first video doorbell, the Ring, compared to the Ring 2, Pro, and Elite.

 With our contenders in place, we turned to user reviews on Amazon and Best Buy to see which video doorbells were easily incorporated into people’s lives and which were returned.
-We dug into more than 45,000 reviews first by examining the proportion of high-star reviews to low-star reviews.
-While we didn’t immediately cut the Veiu Smart Video Doorbell or the Yale Look Door Viewer for having high numbers of one-star reviews (29% and 41% of all reviews were one-stars, respectively), we kept an extra close eye on seemingly low performers as we read into each smart doorbell’s user reviews.
+We dug into a whole litany of reviews (in the ballpark of 45,000), first examining the proportion of high-star reviews to low-star reviews.
+While we didn’t immediately cut the Veiu Smart Video Doorbell or the Yale Look Door Viewer for having high numbers of one-star reviews, we kept an extra close eye on seemingly low performers as we read into each smart doorbell’s user reviews.

-We also dove deep into user reviews for each video doorbell to see what criticisms (or praises) were popping up repeatedly.
+We also used the user reviews for each video doorbell to see what criticisms (or praises) were popping up repeatedly.
 If only one or two reviewers complained about poor motion detection or difficulties with setup, we noted the flaw but didn’t take points away from the doorbell.
 However, when a few dozen reviewers all talked about the same problem, we started to take away points.
 We found a few common complaints:

 - WiFi Connectivity: To work properly, each smart doorbell needs to be within range of your router.
 That said, some smart doorbells struggled to stay connected to the network even when users moved their router (or placed an extender) just inside the entryway.

 - App Struggles: To view live footage, check out past events, and adjust sensitivity settings, you need access to the app.
 Users consistently criticized Yale’s Look Door Viewer and Netvue’s Vuebell for app issues, including frequent freezing, stuttering, and crashing.